anBertoli/go-microservice-project/README.md

 in a single transport endpoint.
 Services shouldn't have any knowledge about the transport layer.

 Both the layers could be wrapped with middlewares to add functionalities, such as logging, rate limiting, metrics, authentication and so on.
-It’s common to chain multiple middlewares around an endpoint or service.
+It’s totally fine to chain multiple middlewares around an endpoint or service.

-The division in these layers and the middleware (decorator) pattern enforce a more strict separation of concerns and allows us to reuse code when needed.
-Adding new transports for the service layer is just a matter of writing some adapter functions.
+The division in these layers and the middleware (decorator) pattern enforce a stricter separation of concerns and allows us to reuse code.
+Starting from a complete service layer, adding a new transport is just a matter of writing some adapter functions.

 ![architecture of the application](./assets/api_layers.svg "architecture")